hablapps/DontFearTheProfunctorOptics/ProfunctorOptics.md

 ```

 Indeed, `first` provides all we need to access the first component of a tuple!
-Consequently, `second` could serve us to access the corresponding second
+Similarly, `second` could serve us to access the corresponding second component.
-component.

 ### Profunctor Prism

 Now, it's the turn for profunctor prisms.
 Recall that the concrete definition
 contains `match :: s -> a + t` and `build :: b -> t`.
 Again, if we want to
-extend our `p a b` into a `p s t` we're gonna need additional help.
-The
+extend our `p a b` into a `p s t` we're gonna need some help.
+The resulting
-resulting picture for a prism circuit is represented in the next picture:
+picture for a prism circuit is represented in the next picture:

 ![prism](diagram/prism.svg)